Be part of the paradigm shift - stay tuned for the result from our participative process around 'One Health' for the Future!

 International collaboration: In 2010, the World Health Organization (WHO), the Food and Agriculture Organization (FAO) and the World Organization for Animal Health (OIE) formally laid down their collaboration through the FAI/OIE/WHO Tripartite Concept Note.
-In the wake of Covid-19 outbreak, "One Health" gained further momentum which translated with the creation of the One Health High-Level Expert Panel (OHHLEP) in 2020 with the United Nations Environment Program (UNEP) joining the multilateral alliance.
+In the wake of the Covid-19 outbreak, "One Health" gained further momentum with the creation of the One Health High-Level Expert Panel (OHHLEP) in 2020 with the United Nations Environment Program (UNEP) joining the multilateral alliance.

 → Are you interested in reading more about "One Health"?
 Then check out further resources & our background reader here!